The success probability in Levine's hat problem, and independent sets in graphs: General setting, strategies and winning sets

 \section{General setting, strategies and winning sets}

 Let us start by defining a general setting that includes the hats game as a special case.
-Let $B$ be a fixed ground set, and let $\cal{W}$ a family of subsets of $B$, that we will call winning sets.
-In the corresponding game there are $t \geq 1$ players, each is assigned a point at random from $B$, and each player sees the points the other players were assigned, but not her own point (which is \quotes{on her forehead}).
+Let $B$ be a fixed ground set, and let $\cal{W}$ a family of subsets of $B$, that we will call winning sets (In the case of the hats game, $B=\{0,1\}^n$, and the winning sets are the half-cubes of the form $\{x: x_i=1\}$).
+The corresponding game there are $t \geq 1$ players, each is assigned a point at random from $B$, and each player sees the points the other players were assigned, but not her own point (which is \quotes{on her forehead}).
 Then, simultaneously, each player chooses a winning set, and the collective of players succeeds if every player named a set containing her point.

 Let us now define what a strategy is for $B^t$ (\quotes{the game for $t$ players}), and what a winning set is for such a strategy.
 For $t=1$ a winning set is any of the sets in $\cal{W}$, and a strategy is a choice of one winning set, namely, a function $f: \{\emptyset\} \rightarrow$ $\cal{W}$, so the winning set for the strategy $f$ is $f(\emptyset)$.)
 For the $t$-player game a strategy is a $t$-tuple of functions, $(f_1,\ldots,f_t)$, where $f_i : B^{t-1} \rightarrow$ $\cal{W}$.
 For a $t$-tuple $x=(x_1,\ldots,x_t) \in B^t$ let $x^{-i}$ denote the $(t-1)$-tuple obtained from $x$ by deleting the $i$'th coordinate.
 The winning set for $(f_1,\ldots,f_t)$ is the set of all $x=(x_1,\ldots,x_t)$ such that for all $i$ it holds that $x_i \in f_i(x^ {-i})$.
 Let ${\cal{S}}^{(t)}$ be the set of all strategies for the $t$ player game, and ${\cal{W}}^{(t)}$ be the set of all winning sets (note that ${\cal{W}}^{(1)}={\cal{W}}$).